AAU-P1-Group14/Automated-Warehouse/README.md

 #### Target Found:
-- If the algorithm found the target
+- If the algorithm found the target.

 #### Direction switches:
-- total amount of direction switches
+- The average amount of direction switches.

 #### Tiles:
-- The length of the path
+- The average length of the path in tiles.

 #### Algorithm Time:
-- The time it took for the algorithm to complete the operation in microseconds
+- The time it took for the algorithm to funish in micro seconds

 #### Realistic Time:
-- The realistic time it would take for the algorithm complete the operation
+- An estimated realistic time it would take for the robot to complete the operation